jadengong/monopoly-board/README.md

         size--;
     }
 ```
 Description: Deletes a node at the tail of a circular linked list.
 First checks if the list is empty, then if there is only one node in the list.
 Otherwise iterate to the node before the last node and link the previous and next nodes prior to deletion.
+Best case of O(1) can be achieved if the list has one or less nodes since a constant statement would check those cases.
+Worse case of O(N) can be achieved otherwise, when the list must traverse to the node before the last (N-2).

 Time Complexity:
 - Best Case: O(1)